Deepak0081/cv_prj/README.md

 =>matplot to show the accuracy of the predicted number..

 =>sklearn and keras are used for training and getting accurate prediction of the recognized number..

+-->> have used a 1000 data set for each integer by which 99% accurate prediction is done..